Riham2025/OOPStudy/OOP.md

 - Purpose:
 A static field belongs to the class itself rather than any object (shared by all instances).

+- Why Use Them?

+You want a common setting or value for all objects (e.g., max speed limit).

+Reduce memory usage — only one copy exists.

 - Example:
 ```sql
 public static int MaxAllowedSpeed;